misheska/caer/src/config_server/config_server_communication.md

 -------------|--------------------------|--------------------------
 ERROR | N/A (only from server due to errors). | Sent whenever an error occours.
 Error message is contained in member 'value'.
 NODE_EXISTS | Check if a given 'node' exists. | Member 'value' either "true" or "false".
-ATTR_EXISTS | Check if a given 'key' exists for the given 'node'. | Member 'value' either "true" or "false".
+ATTR_EXISTS | Check if a given 'key' with 'type' exists for the given 'node'. | Member 'value' either "true" or "false".
 GET_CHILDREN | Get the names of all children of a 'node'. | Member 'value' contains all child node names, separated by '\|'.
 GET_ATTRIBUTES | Get the names of all attribute keys of a 'node'. | Member 'value' contains all attribute key names, separated by '\|'.
 GET_TYPE | Get the type of the 'key' of 'node'. | Member 'type' contains key type.